-Practices that encourage air circulation and speed drying time can reduce disease pressure, but will not replace the need for chemical control.
-All systemic fungicides for downy mildew management are prone to disease resistance development and should be used in rotation within a sound, integrated pest management program.
+Practices that encourage air circulation and speed drying time can reduce disease pressure but will not replace the need for chemical control.
+All fungicides for downy systemic mildew management are prone to disease resistance development and should be used in rotation within a sound, integrated pest management program.
 Protectants used to control Phomopsis and/or black rot early in the season, such as mancozeb and captan, will also provide good preventative control of downy mildew.
 Ziram provides moderate control of downy mildew but is not as effective as mancozeb and captan.
 Copper provides good control, but it should be noted that that copper can cause injury to the foliage at the time of season when downy mildew management is most essential (succulent leaves).
-Zampro, Revus, and Revus Top (the mandipropamid component) provide excellent downy mildew control.
-However, resistance is becoming more and more widespread.
-See the subsequent "Recent Research," for more on the status of Revus resistance in NY state.
+Zampro, Revus, and Revus Top (the mandipropamid component) provide excellent downy mildew control, when resistance is not present.
+However, resistance is becoming more and more widespread- in 2021, 70% of FLX vineyards tested positive for Frac-40 (e.g. Revus) resistance.
+DO NOT RELY ON FRAC-40's alone for DM control during the critical control window.
+See the subsequent "Recent Research," for more on the status of Frac-40 resistance in NY state.
 Ranman provides good control, especially when paired with Phosphorous Acid (PA) products.
 PA products such as Phostrol, Rampart) provide good preventative and post-infection control ("kick-back").
 As a caveat, overuse of phostrol as a curative has led to reports of slippage.
 Phostrol should be used with caution as a curative on mild infections and NOT USED on moderate to severe infections.
 Ridomil remains the best fungicide ever developed for downy mildew control but is extremely prone to resistance development (and expensive), and should never be used more than once per season.
 Ridomil should NOT be applied to raging infections.
+Ridomil is most effective when applied within 4 days of initial infection, before sporulation occurs.
+Ridomil Gold SL has a preharvest interval (PHI) of 60 days, while Ridomil Gold Copper has a PHI of 42 days.
 We do not recommend strobilurin fungicides for downy mildew control.